Frequently Asked Questions

 On Mobile

-Enter your recovery phrase into the text box.
+Enter your recovery password into the text box.

 Enter a new display name and tap Continue.